 Torque Sensor vs. Cadence Sensor on Electric Bikes

-Nowadays, most electric bikes have some sort of pedal-assist (PAS) system that provides riders with a varying level of assistance on an as-needed basis.
-Riding an electric bike with extra help is as simple as turning PAS on, starting to pedal, and feeling the motor kick into gear.
-But what are the internal mechanisms that allow these actions to engage?
+Nowadays, most electric bikes have some sort of pedal assist system (PAS) that provides riders with varying levels of assistance on an as-needed basis.
+Riding an electric bike with extra help is as simple as turning on the pedal assist then start pedaling.
+The motor will then kick-in, and off you go!

 When making the choice between a cadence sensor vs torque sensor, you should ask yourself this question: am I looking for an ebike with a pedal mode that does the majority of the work for me?
 If so, an ebike cadence sensor might be the model that best fits your needs.

 The majority of cadence-based pedal assist systems engage an electric bike’s motor when a rider begins to pedal.
 To explain it simply, when the sensor detects any form of movement from the pedals (while PAS is turned on), it sends a signal to the motor to start working.
 The motor then prescribes a set amount of power to move the rider forward.

 The amount of effort a rider puts into pedaling and the selected pedal assist level will influence the amount of power the motor contributes.
 On cadence-based pedal assist systems, manufacturers typically have predetermined and preset speeds per each level of pedal assist.
 As a rider’s pedal cadence increases, the motor will continue to output until it reaches that predefined threshold, maintaining it as necessary amid varying terrains, gear levels, and the rider’s ongoing pedal cadence.

 - As the rider’s pedaling speed (i.e. their cadence) increases, the pedal-assist will increase the motor’s output (i.e. power contribution).

 - As a rider’s pedaling speed decreases, PAS will decrease the motor’s output to propel the rider forward.